proycon/gecco/README.md

  - sources/
  - models/

 An example system spelling correction system for English is provided with Gecco and resides in the ``example/`` directory.
-It is trained on trained on 250,000 lines of the proceedings of the European Parliament (the Europarl corpus):

-Jörg Tiedemann, 2012,
-    Parallel Data, Tools and Interfaces in OPUS. [pdf] In Proceedings of the 8th International Conference on Language Resources and Evaluation (LREC'2012)

 ---------------------
 Command line usage